Huegoxaga/notes/python/tools-and-packages.md

 - Using `cd` or `%cd` in a cell will ask IPython to change its own working directory.
 This will persist for the duration of your IPython session
   - it still has no effect on the shell you launched IPython from
 - One can move any cell to new window tabs in the main work area by right-clicking the cell and selecting "Create New View for Output"
+- The Jupyter Notebook uses MathJax to render LaTeX inside HTML / Markdown.
+Just put your LaTeX math inside `$ $`.
+Or enter in display math mode by writing between`$$ $$`.

 ## NumPy